acteru/HF-Praxisarbeit-Latex-Template/README.md

-# IPA-latex-template
+# HF-Praxisarbeit-Template
 I created this template for my thesis as an information scientist<br>
-IPA = Individuelle Praktische Arbeit
+PA = Praxisarbeit

 ## Requirements

 ### Python pygments
 The [Minted](https://github.com/gpoore/minted) Latex package is used for syntax highlighting of code blocks and requires the python `pygments` package.

 ### Texlive 2015
 Older versions of  [Minted](https://github.com/gpoore/minted) don't support the `outputdir` option.
 Use [install-tl-ubuntu](https://github.com/scottkosty/install-tl-ubuntu) to install the latest Texlive version.